 The farmhouse was built in 1803.
 The original tents and hogans on the hill were replaced with summer cabins and yurts beginning in the late 1980s and completed in the 1990s.

 The Homestead Retreat, an adjacent parcel of land with a log home, was purchased in 1994.
 This house, now a winterized log cabin, began Wanakee's growth into year-round retreats.

 You are accepted at Wanakee!
-Wanakee events are available to persons regardless of race, color, gender, age, national origin or religious affiliation.
+Wanakee is open to all persons regardless of race, color, gender, sex, age, national origin, religion, or disability.
 For handicapped accessibility and special needs, contact us.